sahwar/Bulogos/Best-free-digital-painting-image-editing-killer-apps.md

 ### The Ultimate List of Digital Painting & Image Editing Apps ###

-Ultimate list of image editing, graphics editing, digital drawing&painting software (the focus is on open-source/FOSS and freeware apps)
+Ultimate list of image editing, graphics editing, digital drawing&painting software (the focus is on open-source/FOSS and freeware apps).
+These apps are for the modern desktop OS trinity: Microsoft Windows, GNU/Linux, Apple macOS.
+Most apps in the list are FOSS or freeware.
+The list aims at being highly inclusive while still focusing on recommending the best apps.
+Most of the digital painting apps in the list also support using a graphics tablet (e.g. Wacom tablets) aside from using a computer mouse and keyboard (check each app's features list or documentation for details).

 * [Adobe Photoshop](http://www.adobe.com/products/photoshop.html) (commercial, has a free trial version)
 * [Alchemy](http://al.chemy.org/)